US border cities prepare for migrant influx as Title 42 ends

 Anticipating change, Monitor reporters recently traveled to the border.
 This week, Latin America special correspondent Whitney Eulich chronicled the legacy of Title 42 on Mexican border cities that have swelled with migrants – and the difficulty that many of them have using the administration’s phone app to pursue asylum.
 Similarly, this reporter visited nonprofit migrant shelters on the receiving end in El Paso, Texas; and San Diego as they try to gear up for this next chapter.

-“You need a plan to not create crisis in the local border communities,” says the Rev. Rafael Garcia of the Society of Jesus, the Jesuit pastor of Sacred Heart Church in El Paso.
+“You need a plan to not create crisis in the local border communities,” says the Father Rafael Garcia of the Society of Jesus, the Jesuit pastor of Sacred Heart Church in El Paso.
 The church runs a shelter for migrants that is full up – even before the change.

 Mr. Garcia is speaking specifically of the need for a plan to uphold the right to seek asylum in the U.S. Yet his words underscore a debate about how the U.S. should calibrate its responsibility to migrants and Americans, amid competing visions of a humanitarian versus security emergency at the border.